suborbital/docs/website/docs/compute/get-started.md

 ## Generate your token
 You can get a Compute Environment token either with our [environment token generator web app](https://suborbital.network/) or with the `subo` command line tool.

-:::note
+:::caution
-The domain of your email address should match the `environment` you configure for Compute; i.e., if your email is `sally@awesomeco.com`, your Compute environment would be called `com.awesomeco`.
-See [Fully-qualified function names](./customizing-functions/fully-qualified-function -names.md) for more information.
+The domain of your email address should match the `environment` you configure for Compute; i.e., if your email is `laika@suborbital.dev`, your Compute environment would be called `dev.suborbital`.
+See [Fully-qualified function names](./customizing-functions/fully-qualified-function-names.md) for more information.
 :::